infotroph/soyface_daycent/README.md

 # DayCent parameters for modeling SoyFACE temperature & CO2 manipulations

-This repository contains *nearly* all the files you need to recreate the DayCent model results presented in "Elevated CO<sub>2</sub> and temperature increase soil C losses from a soy-maize ecosystem", by Christopher K. Black, Sarah C. Davis, Tara W. Hudiburg, Carl J. Bernacchi, and Evan H. DeLucia, a manuscript submitted to Global Change Biology on 2015-10-26.
+This repository contains *nearly* all the files you need to recreate the DayCent model results presented in "[Elevated CO<sub>2</sub> and temperature increase soil C losses from a soy-maize ecosystem](http://dx.doi.org/10.1111/gcb.13378/full)", by Christopher K. Black, Sarah C. Davis, Tara W. Hudiburg, Carl J. Bernacchi, and Evan H. DeLucia, which will appear in an issue TBA of Global Change Biology.

-If you're a reviewer for the manuscript: Hi! if something is missing from this repository that you need for your review, please tell us (anonymously is fine).
-We can probably add it quickly.

-If you're not a reviewer: Same request!
-But we may take longer to make the changes, and they will appear in a post-publication branch, not the archived-as-published version.
+The results we present in the paper were obtained using Git revision 0e7a7d1184f80a15681f195961f38730aec73988, which is tagged as `gcb2016_r2` and is also archived in the paper's [Dryad data package](http://dx.doi.org/10.5061/dryad.bn7j3).

 ## What you *will* find here: